 The closing episode is Ethan’s endgame, the NOC list hand-off on a high-speed train from London to Paris.
 This is where it all falls apart for me.
 Ethan’s plan, designed to pull together all the players and solve the film’s mysteries, is deftly arranged, and the early skulking through the train compartments is fun visual story-telling.
 But the film resolves in a famously preposterous action sequence that beggars the suspension of disbelief.
 At the conclusion, while the plot threads have been neatly woven back together, the IMF — and in some ways the Mission: Impossible I grew up with — has been completely blown apart.

 To be fair, all complaints aside, the film does many things well.
 Brian De Palma is great directorial casting, and his eye for the material does conjure the feel of the series (something Abrams and especially Woo fail to do).
 The various deceptive stratagems, identities, gadgets, and gambits the heroes deploy are true to the original.
 Danny Elfman, not an obvious choice to reboot the Lalo Schifrin music vibe, provides one of his best scores.
-And, as mentioned, the plot is wildly complex, but surprisingly precise in its unfolding.
+And, as mentioned, the plot is wildly complex, but surprisingly precise.

 Ultimately, though, my love of the series just overrode my ability to truly enjoy the film.
-The new Mission became the Tom Cruise Show, at the expense of one of spydom’s true stand-up guys, Jim Phelps.
+The new Mission became the Tom Cruise Show, at the expense of one of television spydom’s true stand-up guys, Jim Phelps.
 And while this first film in the franchise is in some ways a brilliant celebration of Mission technique, it’s also a betrayal of Mission spirit.

 Your thoughts on this movie kind of echo my thoughts on Kubrick’s movie version of The Shining: it’s great on its own terms, but utterly misses the point of the book.